-Described by the NY Times as “an iconoclastic player.”
-Benjamin Verdery has been hailed for his innovative and eclectic musical career.
-In a recent interview Ben brought us up to date.
+Described by the NY Times as “an iconoclastic player” and “an American original, an American master” by Sound Board Magazine, Benjamin Verdery has been hailed for his innovative and eclectic musical career.

 Benjamin Verdery is without a doubt a great guitarist possessing an astonishing technique.